GoSuda

 5| 203.0.113.10 | 30000 | 10.0.2.15 | 8080 |

-).
-In such a case, the external user will receive a response from a non-existent IP address that they never requested, and they will simply DROP that packet.
-Therefore, the Kubernetes node performs an additional SNAT when the Pod sends a response packet externally, changing the packet's source IP address to the node's IP address (either 192.168.1.5
+A critical point here is that when the Pod sends a response to this request, its source IP address will be its own IP address (10.0.2.15), and the destination IP address will be that of the external user who initiated the request (203.0.113.10).
+In such a scenario, the external user would receive a response from a non-existent IP address that they never requested and would simply DROP the packet.
+Therefore, the Kubernetes node additionally performs SNAT when the Pod sends a response packet externally, changing the packet's source IP address to the node's IP address (192.168.1.5 or the internal network IP 10.0.1.1, in this case, 10.0.1.1).

 2# After DNAT, SNAT application